Mason Mount: Youth

-Mount has represented England at under-16, under-17, under-18 and under-19 levels.
+Mount played youth international football for England at under-16, under-17, under-18, under-19 and under-21 levels.
 Mount represented the under-17s at the 2016 UEFA European Under-17 Championship.

 Mount was included in the under-19 team for the 2017 UEFA European Under-19 Championship.
 He provided the assist for Lukas Nmecha to score the winning goal against Portugal in the final.
 He was subsequently named Golden Player of the tournament.
 On 27 May 2019, Mount was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.